 Understanding Fractions: The Basics

 Before diving into comparison methods, let's revisit the fundamental components of a fraction.
-A fraction consists of two parts: the numerator and the denominator.
-The numerator (the top number) represents the number of parts we have, while the denominator (the bottom number) represents the total number of equal parts that make up the whole.
-For example, in the fraction 3/4, 3 is the numerator, and 4 is the denominator, indicating that we have 3 out of 4 equal parts of the whole.
+Which means a fraction consists of two parts: the numerator and the denominator.
+In real terms, the numerator (the top number) represents the number of parts we have, while the denominator (the bottom number) represents the total number of equal parts that make up the whole.
+Take this: in the fraction 3/4, 3 is the numerator, and 4 is the denominator, indicating that we have 3 out of 4 equal parts of the whole.

 Fractions can represent various concepts: